heqmat/subreaker/README.md

 # What is Subreaker?
  ------------------------------------------------------------
-Subreaker is an passive information gathering tool.
-With this tool, subdomains can be scanned at the information gathering stage in web pentesting.
-Can be used for black-box pentesting.(Created for Bug Bounty Hunters.)
+Subreaker is a passive information gathering tool.
+Subdomains can be scanned at the information gathering stage in web pentesting and it can be used for black-box pentesting which generally encompasses bug bounty hunting.
 ![examples](https://user-images.githubusercontent.com/64712867/83596341-14f76f80-a56d-11ea-9f30-9f74cbe7dc8c.png)
 # How to install Subreaker?
 Clone subreaker's repository from remote server <br>